sipcapture/homer-ui/src/app/components/widgets/pcap-widget-component/README.md

   * Add new widget -> PCAP Import Widget

-  * Set up the public Ip of your heplify server as a websocket, like: ``ws://127.xxx.xxx.xx:9060``
+  * Set up the Ip of your websocket Ip in the Import PCAP Widget

 **Instructions:**